PaulinaCakalli/R-Software-Examples/series simulation and visualization.md

 ### 2) Simulation of a Time Series by combining Linear Regression with Normal Distribution

-1) In this time series are combinated two different simulation, there are simulated 500 values by the linear regression and 500 values      by Normal Distribution with µ=20 and σ^2=10.
+1) In this time series, two different simulation are combinated.
+500 values were simulated by linear regression and 500 values by Normal Distribution with µ=20 and σ^2=10.
 2) As can be seen from the graphical representation the time series presents an increasing trend and the presence of noises is              identifiable as a result of normal distribution simulation.

 ```R